Who You’ll Hear

-This episode discusses a few diseases processes that are typically seen by the neuro ICU nurse as well as a neuro floor.
+This episode discusses a few disease processes that are typically seen by the neuro ICU nurse as well as a neuro floor.
 We chat about subdural hematomas, epidural hematomas, seizures, brain tumors, and diffuse axonal injury.
 And as always, this episode is hosted by three neuro ICU nurses!

 - SHD is not a stroke